kurisuisbestgirl/SuzeBot/README.md

 # SuzeBot
-A discord bot for making suzereign make cat noises.
+A discord bot for impersenating suzereign with a bot that makes cat noises.